enaeseth/jackoff/Readme.markdown

   - No support for writing MP2 or MP3 files.
   - Records an arbitrary number of channels.
 Rotter can only record mono or stereo audio.
+  - Jackoff does not yet support being given specific JACK ports to record from; it simply takes the first output ports it finds up to the desired number of audio channels.

 This should certainly be considered alpha-quality software, given that this is the first time I've touched C in years.